-- 9. Prohibition against involvement in administration - (1) A person who is a council member must not undertake a task that contributes to the administration of the local government unless authorised by the council or by the CEO to undertake that task. - (2) Subregulation (1) does not apply to anything that a council member does as part of the deliberations at a council or committee meeting. - 10.
-Relations with local government employees - (1) A person who is a council member must not - (a) direct or attempt to direct a person who is a local government employee to do or not to do anything in the person's capacity as a local government employee; or - (b) attempt to influence, by means of a threat or the promise of a reward, the conduct of a person who is a local government employee in the person's capacity as a local government employee. - (2) Subregulation (1) does not apply to anything that a council member does as part of the deliberations at a council or committee meeting. - (3) If a person, in his or her capacity as a council member, is attending a council meeting, committee meeting or other organised event and members of the public are present, the person must not, either orally, in writing or by any other means -

-- (a) make a statement that a local government employee is incompetent or dishonest; or - (b) use offensive or objectionable expressions in reference to a local government employee. - (4) Subregulation (3)(a) does not apply to conduct that is unlawful under the Criminal Code Chapter XXXV.
+- (1) A person who is a council member must not - (a) Direct or attempt to direct a person who is a local government employeeto do or not to do anything in the person's capacity as a local government employee; or - (b) Attempt to influence, by means of a threat or the promise of a reward, the conduct of a person who is a local government employee in the person's capacity as a local government employee. - (2) Subregulation (1) does not apply to anything that a council member does as part of the deliberations at a council or committee meeting. - (3) If a person, in his or her capacity as a council member, is attending a council meeting, committee meeting or other organised event and members of the public are present, the person must not, either orally, in writing or by any other means - (a) Make a statement that a local government employee is incompetent or dishonest; or - (b) Use offensive or objectionable expressions in reference to a local government employee. - (4) Subregulation (3) (a) does not apply to conduct that is unlawful under the Criminal Code Chapter XXXV.

-3 2.
-CONFLICT AND DISCLOSURE OF INTEREST
+2. CONFLICT AND DISCLOSURE OF INTEREST